nicolasH/DisplayableCreator/README.md

 If you want you can save it to a permanent location on your computer.
 The following optional steps can be taken :
 - You can choose the title of the Displayable as it will appear in the iPhone app.
 - You can choose the name and location of the file that will be saved (but not the extension).
+- You can add a description to the Displayable, which will be shown in the Displayator before the user decides to download the displayable on his iPhone.

 ### - Sharing the Displayable(s).